senzi/Moonshot-API/README.md

 ## Overview
 This repository contains a collection of API implementations for interacting with the Moonshot AI services.
 The APIs are organized into different folders for various functionalities such as Chat, File operations, and Others.

+# Introduction to Bruno

+**Bruno** is an open-source Integrated Development Environment (IDE) designed for exploring and testing APIs.
+It aims to revolutionize the status quo of existing API client tools like Postman with its innovative approach.
+Key features of Bruno include:

+- **Local Storage**: Bruno stores your API collections directly in your file system using a plain text markup language called Bru.
+- **Version Control Friendly**: It integrates seamlessly with Git or any version control system of your choice, facilitating collaboration and version management.
+- **Completely Offline**: Bruno is an offline-first tool that values user data privacy and has no plans for cloud synchronization.
+- **Multi-platform Support**: Available for Mac, Windows, and Linux, Bruno can run on a variety of operating systems.
+- **Community-Driven**: It has an active open-source community that continually iterates and improves the tool.

+Bruno offers a [free and open-source version](https://www.usebruno.com/downloads) as well as a [paid Golden Edition](https://www.usebruno.com/pricing) with additional features.
+Whether for personal use or team collaboration, Bruno is a powerful tool for managing API development and testing.

+For more information about Bruno, visit the [official website](https://www.usebruno.com) or its [GitHub repository](https://github.com/usebruno/bruno).

 ## Environment Setup
 To use the APIs, you need to set up an environment variable named `MOONSHOT_API_KEY`.
 This key is used for authentication and should be treated as sensitive information.